cwseitz/miniSMLM/README.md

 # miniSMLM

-Mini repository for simulating and analyzing localization microscopy images for super-resolution
+Minimal repository for analyzing localization microscopy images for super-resolution